-The Chinese government has announced that stranded foreigners who are stuck outside China, may still apply for visas at Chinese Embassy or Consulates in case of emergency.
-(See above who affected by the travel ban)
+The Chinese government has announced that stranded foreigners who are stuck outside China may still apply for visas at Chinese Embassy or Consulates in case of emergency.
+(See above who are affected by the travel ban).

 Is China open for tourism?

-Important: foreign nationals visiting China for emergency needs may still apply for special entry visas.
+Foreign nationals visiting China for emergency reasons should still apply for special entry visas.

 All visitors must have:

-Proof of negative COVID-19 PCR test, taken no more than 72hours before departure
+Proof of negative COVID-19 PCR test, taken no more than 48hours before departure

 Valid VISA or residence permit